 The charity plans to continue with existing programmes to provide emergency food relief, nutrition programmes for children and widows, pre-schools, building and repairing homes, tuition, and medical help.
 It also plans to fund business start-ups where resources are available.
-The charity will also respond to needs as they arise as has been done during the Covid pandemic and more recently the economic crisis.
+The charity will also respond to needs as they arise as has been done during the recent economic crisis.